ttrinh2306/ai_image_classification_cifar/README.md

 In this project, I built convolutional neural networks (CNNs) to classify images as either real or AI-generated.
 The implementation uses class-based Python coding to stream various tasks:

-1) Sourcing images
+1) Sourcing images.
+The 'Images' class is used to source and organize images'.
-2) Preprocessing images
+2) Preprocessing images.
+The 'Preprocess' class is used to preprocess images and create data generators.
-3) Defining model architecture
+3) Defining model architecture.
+The 'CNN_model' class is used to define, compile, and train CNN models.
-4) Training & saving models
+4) Training & saving models.
-5) Evaluating models
+5) Evaluating models.
+'The 'Evaluate_model' class is used to load and evaluate the trained models.

 ## Methodology
 The project uses hyperparameter tuning and model comparison techniques to enhance model performance.
 Different models were trained with slight variations in their configurations to identify the best hyperparameters.